The 15 Best Interactive Story Games on Nintendo Switch

 If you enjoy movies like the Truman Show, you’ll love this game.
 It throws up a lot of existential questions and intriguing concepts, all while delivering funny lines and puzzles for the player to solve.

-This short but sweet game is one of the most interesting indie titles on the Nintendo Switch right now, offering up bite-sized chunks of a beautiful and intriguing world.
+This short but sweet game is one of the most interesting indie titles on Switch right now, offering up bite-sized chunks of a beautiful and intriguing world.

 In Valley, you play as an archaeologist who is heading into the Canadian Rockies via canoe, in order to find something called the Lifeseed.